It’s been a long time coming.

 So, a young engineer at Netscape, Lou Montulli, developed the cookie, or what we today call the “session cookie,” to address this lack-of-memory issue.

 The people at Netscape were internet pioneers.
-They cared for the success of the World Wide Web and for privacy, and were keen on not creating a solution with a “too good of a memory.”
-Because they feared the implications for the web as a marketplace and community if browsers got technologies that could track people in a surveillance-like manner across sites.
+They cared for the success of the World Wide Web and for privacy, and were keen on not creating a solution with “too good of a memory.”
+Because they feared the implications for the web as a marketplace and community if browsers implemented technologies that could track people in a surveillance-like manner across sites.
 They believed that the session cookie was the least harmful solution.

 But then the cookie was “hacked”.